 An exploration of poetry as site-specific ecological practice.
 Intended for students interested in both Creative Writing and Environmental Studies.
-Prerequisite: ENGL 204 or permission of the instructor.
+Prerequisite: permission of the instructor.
 Crosslisted as ENGL 229.

 ENST 228.
 The Loire.
 A Cultural Heritage or a "Wild" River of the Anthropecene.
 1 Credit.